-Higher complexity is proposed to afford the network with elevated plasticity to perform a wide spectrum of tasks [4,21,22,23].
-Motivated by the above it is proposed that the holographic principle for the self- regulation of the networks complex activity.
-The basic assumptions are: 1. that the networks activity is performed and regulated in the space of functional correlation.
+Higher complexity is proposed to afford the network with elevated plasticity to perform a wide spectrum of tasks [4, 21-23].
+Motivated by the above it is proposed that the holographic principle for the self-regulation of the networks complex activity.
+The basic assumptions are as follows: (1) that the networks activity is performed and regulated in the space of functional correlation.
 For neural networks it implies that the information is processed (encoded decoded and computed) in functional correlations rather than in rates or timing.
-2. These high dimension space is regulated by hierarchically organized low dimension manifolds with simple geometry and topology.
+(2) These high dimension space is regulated by hierarchically organized low dimension manifolds with simple geometry and topology.
 The hierarchical organization is according to the holographic zooming described earlier.
-3. The different modes of behavior and the activity of different sub-networks are mutually regulated by the holographic superposition which keeps entangled yet perpendicular manifolds.
-4. Holographic films it is possible to generate a continuous spectrum of holograms that are constructed by different combinations of the photographic films with continuous adjustment of the relative illumination.
-In an analogous manner the biological networks can create new modes of behaviors from a discrete set of fundamental sub-networks each with its own manifold.
+(3) The different modes of behavior and the activity of different subnetworks are mutually regulated by the holographic superposition which keeps entangled yet perpendicular manifolds, and (4) holographic creativity and a continuous space of manifolds.
+Using a discrete set of photographic films it is possible to generate a continuous spectrum of holograms that are constructed by different combinations of the photographic films with continuous adjustment of the relative illumination.
+In an analogous manner the biological networks can create new modes of behaviors from a discrete set of fundamental subnetworks each with its own manifold.

 Biological networks do not have photographic films to store holograms nor do they have illuminating lights to for imprinting and regeneration.
 Hence one can doubt the possible reality of the above holographic principle beyond being just an intellectual metaphor.
-Indeed, as will be explained in detail, for the principle to be relevant to biological networks the activity must be regulated by at least two complementary mechanisms like the glia regulation in neural networks [24,25,26].
-Simply phrased, neuro-glia fabrics provide the 'photographic films' for the holograms which can be imprinted and retrieved by calcium and other chemical waves regulated by the glia cells when act as excitable media.
+Indeed, as will be explained in detail, for the principle to be relevant to biological networks the activity must be regulated by at least two complementary mechanisms like the glia regulation in neural networks [24- 26].
+Simply phrased, neuro-glia fabrics provide the "photographic films" for the holograms, which can be imprinted and retrieved by calcium and other chemical waves regulated by the glia cells when act as excitable media.